Rocky Mountain Audio Fest

 A montage of More Yum's designs for the Rocky Mountain Music Fest

-We designed a custom piece of software to produce generative outputs baed around the design system and grid-led concept.
+We designed a custom piece of software to produce generative outputs based around the design system and grid-led concept.
 This way we could generate thousands of unique brochure covers, social media posts and blog assets.

 Three mobile screens "New Product for 2019", "Introducing the new pro-ject Essential III Phone showing at RMAF 2019" and "Get your tickets online, to find our more or to get tickets visit our website Audiofest.net"